Nirikshamanoj/IT_TEAM_B_12/README.md

+# Handwritten-Text-Recognition-
-# Text-Recognition-
+# Abstract

-Text Recognition is an advanced software solution that leverages cutting-edge machine learning and computer vision techniques to automatically extract text from various sources, including images, scanned documents, and digital files.
-This repository contains the source code and documentation for the Text Recognition project.
+Handwritten Text Recognition (HTR) has gained significant attention due to its applications in digitizing historical documents, aiding visually impaired individuals, and enhancing information retrieval from images.
+This project presents a comprehensive solution for Handwritten Text Recognition, utilizing machine learning techniques and the OpenCV library The system offers the capability to upload images containing handwritten text to web-based interface.
+Upon upload, the system employs a combination of image preprocessing, feature extraction, and machine learning algorithms to accurately recognize and transcribe the handwritten text.

 # Features
 * Image Text Extraction: Extract text from images, enabling the conversion of printed text into editable digital format with high accuracy.